timu-app/Documentation/Edit Fields.md

 # Edit Fields

+NOTE: The legacy Tasks module is being deprecated and replaced by the new Plans module

 Each Workspace can have its own custom set of task fields.
 By default, the Tasks module comes with a set of built-in fields that are applicable to most projects.
 These include the following:

 - Name: The task’s name.
 This is a required field.